 The RET Board governs the company.
 The Board's directors are either ‘Sponsor Directors’ (appointed by the Sponsor, EL) or ‘Academy Directors’ (appointed by the Board as a whole to reflect the interests of the Church of England schools, Greek Orthodox schools; and community schools).
 All directors have the same powers and responsibilities.
 Much of the work of the Board is delegated to committees (Staff; Finance and Operations; Audit) and to the Local Governing Body of each school.

 The Trust governance model delegates a high level of responsibility and decision making to its Local Governing Bodies; and recognises the significant contribution that excellent local governance can make towards high standards and community cohesion.
 In order to support this model, the Trust provides support with governor recruitment which ensures that Local Governing Bodies are well trained and supported.
-Standardised self-evaluation and data reports are shared between headteachers, senior leaders, advisors and governors.
+Standardised self-evaluation and data reports are shared between headteachers, senior leaders, advisers and governors.

 The Trust’s system of financial leadership, management, delegation and control has been singled out for praise by the EFA (Report May 2015)